Xplore Daytona Beach

 Venture behind-the-scenes and discover what makes DAYTONA the “World Center of Racing” and the leader in motorsports entertainment.
 DIS offers three separate tours throughout the year that take race fans inside the hallowed grounds of NASCAR’s marquee race track.
 An experience to remember for any race fan!
 Admission to the Motorsports Hall of Fame of America and its spectacular displays is included as part of your tour!

-VIP TOURS run on select Tuesdays, Thursdays and Saturdays from 1-4 pm.
-This ultimate VIP Tour will immerse you in three hours of history, heroes and high speeds. $52 per person.
+Run on select Tuesdays, Thursdays and Saturdays from 1-4 pm.
+This ultimate VIP Tour will immerse you in three hours of history, heroes and high speeds. $55 per person.
 Limited Availability.
-28, or 26 +2 wheelchair guests by bus seating capacity.
+28 or 26 + 2 wheelchair guests by bus seating capacity.
 Advance reservations are encouraged.
 386-681-5588.

 DAYTONA FLEA AND FARMERS’ MARKET